 This week Drake is knocked from his pedestal ever so slightly, as Big Sean's new album Dark Sky Paradise is ushered in at #1.
 Drake moves to #4, which still isn't a bad look, considering he's above rivals Chris Brown and Tyga.
 Fan of a Fan didn't move as much as you might expect two mainstream stars to sell-- with just over 50k in pure sales opening week.

 Have you ever scrolled through Instagram and instantly bursted into uncontrollable laughter?
 Raised your eyebrow?
 Scratched your head?
 Instantly smiled?
 Thought, "Damn.
 That's dope."?
 Stared at your phone?
 Did an instant repost?
 HNHH is sure you've answered yes to at least one of those questions.

 Battle rap is quickly growing as a culture.
-What was almost completely relegated to street corners and Youtube a few years ago has garnered national recognition, more tv programming, Pay-Per-View events, and other attention of the mainstream media.
-Hip Hop icons like Eminem and Snoop Dogg have put on events for the battle scene and at this rate things can only continue to expand.
+What was almost completely relegated to street corners and Youtube a few years ago has garnered national recognition, more TV programming, Pay-Per-View events, and other attention from the mainstream media.
+Hip-hop icons like Eminem and Snoop Dogg have put on events for the battle scene and at this rate, things can only continue to expand.

 Ahh Springtime--when you can finally leave the house and regain some type of social existence.
 Some of the hottest tunes of the past few months have been on repeat in the headphones, and now it's time to experience the music as it was meant to be heard--live.

 The Pharcyde is a Los Angeles hip hop group originally comprised of four members: Imani (Emandu Wilcox), Slimkid3 (Trevant Hardson), Bootie Brown (Romye Robinson), and Fatlip (Derrick Stewart).
 Today they cary on with just Imani and Bootie Brown.